JetBrains/amper/docs/Documentation.md

   compose:                # from the template
     enabled: true
   java:
-    targetVersion: 1.8   # from the Pot.yaml
+    target: 1.8   # from the Pot.yaml
 ```

 ## Extensibility